ymz-ncnk/musgen/README.md

 - Strings, lists, arrays are encoded with length (int type) and values, maps - with length and key/value pairs.
 - Booleans and bytes are encoded by a single byte.
-- Pointers are value-encoded.
-- Nil pointers are not supported.
-Encoding will crash if meets a nil pointer.
+- Pointers are encoded with nil flag: nil pointer is encoded as 0, not nil pointer as 1 + pointer value.

 ## Samples
 | Type            |     Value           |     MUS Format (hex)                  |     In Parts          |